thisshehab/Bypass-403-forbidden/README.md

 ## Introduction

-Introduce your penetration testing tool, emphasizing ethical use and authorized access.
+Introduce your penetration testing tool, emphasizing ethical use and authorized access

 ## Methdology